 The student will be graded on learning activities and assessment tasks.
 Grade determinants may include the following: daily work, quizzes, chapter or unit tests, comprehensive examinations, student projects, student presentations, class participation, and other methods of evaluation employed at the discretion of the instructor.

-- SCCC Outcome 6 will be assessed and measured by demonstrating the ability to create, edit, and print Architectural floor plan and detail drawings using Revit software.
+SCCC Outcome #6 will be assessed and measured by demonstrating the ability to create, edit, and print Architectural floor plan and detail drawings using CAD software.

 SCCC Policy